Acme, Michigan

-Acme (/ˈækmi:/ ACK-mee) is an unincorporated community in Michigan.
-On the shores of the East Arm of Grand Traverse Bay, Acme is located in Acme Township, a part of Grand Traverse County.
+Acme (/ˈækmi:/ ACK-mee) is an unincorporated community in Grand Traverse County in the U.S. state of Michigan.
+It is located on the shore of the East Arm of Grand Traverse Bay, located within Acme Township.
 It is part of the urban area of Traverse City.
 Acme is home to the Grand Traverse Resort & Spa.

 History

 Acme was established by L S. Hoxie from Saratoga County, New York, who, after arriving here in 1864, purchased land and platted the settlement.
 Alburtus T. Hoxie, son of L.S., became the first postmaster of Acme in 1869.
 The post office had opened as "Whitewater" on July 16, 1857, but was renamed on June 10, 1869.
 Acme takes its name from a Greek word, acme, meaning "summit".

 In 1892, an extension of the Chicago and West Michigan Railway from Traverse City to Petoskey was built through Acme.

 Acme's post office closed on February 15, 1933.
 However, it was reestablished on February 1, 1952.

 In 1986, the tallest building in Grand Traverse County, the tower at the Grand Traverse Resort & Spa, opened in Acme.